khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * Every now and then, on Zoom, I will send you to auto-generated random "**Breakout rooms**": small chats for 3-4 people, to discuss questions.
 There are two reasons we are doing it.
 One, I want you to interact with each other at least somewhat.
 Second, educational research has shown that when students try to talk to each other about what they learn, they learn MUCH better.
 Not all people realize this.
 Some are like "I want things to be explained to me by a prof, not by some rando", but actually it's a proven fact.
 Peer-learning works so well because people often have similar misunderstandings, and talking them through helps.
 And also, trying to explain something to another person, trying to actually verbalize your thoughts, even if they are vague and very tentative, is *the best way* to understand, and learn.
 So be ready for breakout rooms.
 * **Be ready to participate** in class, using either your voice, or chat.
 I will be mostly asking breakout rooms to share what they discussed, but sometimes I may also call people at random (I'll code a random student generator for this purpose!)
 * **Keep Zoom on "mute" when not talking.** When speaking, unmute.
 Once you're done, please mute back.
 If you need to add something, unmute again, add something, then mute back :)
-* If the instructor disappears from Zoom (because a tree fell in a forest and restarted all computers in Tivoli), please wait about 10 minutes.
+* If I disappear from Zoom (because a tree fell in a forest and restarted all computers in Tivoli), please wait about 10 minutes.
 It takes my router ~5 min to restart, so I should be able to be back in this time.
 If you can **self-organize and keep doing something useful** - that would be fantastic!
 But if I'm not back in 15 minutes, then of course you are legally allowed to leave haha.
 * If Zoom is down and you can't connect - **send me an email**.
 We always have Google Meetings as a back-up option.

 # Assignments

 ## Weekly Reading Reflection

 The most regular and predictable assignment for this course will be the **weekly reading reflection**, or **weekly question**.
-Every week, as you read the papers, I will ask you to write down questions that you have.
-Then try to answer some of these questions yourself.
-But once the time is up, and you cannot struggle any more, or if you feel that you really ran into a wall, post these questions on Piazza.
-We'll try to tackle them in class.
+Every week, as you read the paper(s), I will ask you to write down the questions that you have.
+Then try to answer some of these questions yourself, using Googling and common sense.
+But once the time is up, and you cannot struggle any more, or if you feel that you really hit a wall, post the remaining questions on Piazza.
+We'll try to tackle them in class together!

 ## Presentations

 As described above, papers will be presented by triads of people.
-I will assign these groups of 3, for every week, but you will need to decide who presents the background, who does the methods, and who does the results.
+I will assign these groups of 3, for every week, and you will need to decide who presents the background, who does the methods, and who does the results.

 With ~18 students and 3 students per group, it will take 6 weeks to give everyone a chance to present.
 We however will have only 10 weeks with presentations.
 Which means that most people will present twice, but some of you will only present once.
-Unless we do more than one paper on some days.
+Unless we do more than one paper on some days; say, a review / background paper, and a main paper.
 We'll see!

 # Grading

-This course is graded using a “Specification Grading” system, which was shown to work better than the standard “Point-based” system, both in terms of final results (students learn more!), and student experience (students are more happy).
-The gist here is that each letter grade comes with a certain list of criteria, and it is up to you to pick the level that you want to achieve.
+This course is graded using an “Ungrading” system, because I got exhausted by all the discussions about grades, pass-fail, GPA, and what not.
+Here's a more elegant solution, for a more civilized age:

-To get a **C:**
+To get a **C** you need to:

 * Be present and participate in 80% of classes
-* Submit 80% of assignments (reading reflections) on time.
+* Submit 80% of assignments on time.
 The submissions don’t have to be perfect, but they need to be reasonable (present evidence of work).
 If a submission is problematic, I’ll let you know, so that you could improve next time.
+* **A grade of "C" cannot be turned into a "Pass"**.
+If you ask, I will refuse.

-To get a **B:**
+To get a **B**:

 * Participate in 90% of classes
 * Submit 90% of short written assignments

-To get anything higher (**B plus, A minus, or A**):
+To get an **A**:

-* **On top of meeting requirements for a "B"**, also present a paper well, or participate well in class, during paper discussions.
-Presentations will be graded on a "weak / decent / great" scale.
-In-class helpful participation will be graded on a (none / some / helpful) scale.
-You don't need to be talking all day every day, but if you chime in with meaningful contributions at least some 2-3 times during the semester, that would do it.
+* **On top of all requirements for a "B"**, also present papers well, or show particularly productive participation in class, during paper discussions.
+* Presentations will be graded on a "weak / decent / great" scale.
+In-class participation will be graded on a (none / some / wow) scale.
+You don't need to be talking all day every day, but if you chime in with *meaningful* contributions at least every now and then, that would do.
+* If you are half-way between a B and an A, you'll be given a half-way grade (either a **B plus**, or an **A minus**)
+* **All grades of B and higher can be turned into a Pass if you so desire**.
+You don't even need to tell me in advance, or reach out, I'll ask you myself, before submitting final grades at the end of the course.
+You'll know your "internal grade", and then if you prefer to have a "P" on your final transcript instead, that's fine with me!

 # Attendance and late policy

-I'll spend the first 5 minutes of each class waiting for those that are late.
+I'll spend the first 5 minutes of each class waiting for you to connect.
 That is, if a meeting is scheduled for 1 pm, Zoom will open at 1 pm, and we'll be just chatting until 1:05.
-At 1:05 sharp we will start the class
+At 1:05 sharp we will start the class.

+If you are late 3 times, it will be counted as one absense.

 # Academic integrity and plagiarism

 For all homework assignments, the *writing* should be done by *you*.
 Borrowing *texts* from other people or from the internet without an acknowledgement (such as a citation, a reference, an explicit acknowledgement) is unacceptable, and will result in bad things happening.

-At the same time, for most assignments, collaboration and team work are heavily encouraged.
+But overall, collaboration and team work are heavily encouraged.
 Seek inspiration by talking to your peers before doing your work!
 Show your work to other people and ask for their suggestions and feedback!
+Read papers together!
+Prepare presentations together!
 Offer your help to struggling brothers and sisters!
 I expect you to do your own work, but also productively collaborate, as that's how it happens in real life.

 # Mutation clause

-Instructor will continue to improve this syllabus during the semester, to make the course even more amazing (for example, move topics around if we are slow, change reading materials, etc.)
+I will continue to improve this syllabus during the semester, to make the course even more amazing (for example, move topics around if we are slow, change reading materials, etc.)

-The changes will never be retroactive though!
-If a rule changes, it will only apply to future assignments, not to past assignments :)
+Any changes in course policies are never retroactive.
+If a rule changes, it only apply to future work, not to past work.

 # Course overview